touqir14/MaxFlow/README.md

 |parallel_push_relabel_segment | 0.0191s | 0.0572s | 0.0981s | 0.1319s |

 ### Benchmarking only solvers
 Below, it is shown that the solver itself consumes a small fraction of the total time, much of which is attributed to the internal graph loader of MaxFlow.
-For reference, we include Google's OR-Tools maximum flow computing algorithm.
+For reference implementation, we include Google's OR-Tools maximum flow computing algorithm.
 In all of the benchmarks below, the graph loading time is discarded.
 From the benchmarks below, ```push_relabel_highest``` is generally the fastest.
 It can be seen that ```Google's OR-Tools maximum flow``` is significantly slower than all the algorithms except ```edmonds_karp```.

 |Algorithm | Density: 0.1 | Density: 0.3 | Density: 0.5 | Density: 0.9 |
 |----------|--------------|--------------|--------------|--------------|